 Once your arms, back and chest muscles are a bit warmer, it is time to do the pull-up challenge.
 As with every difficult exercise, do not overstress yourself.
 Begin slowly and rest if you need it.

-Pull-ups are simple because all you need is a stable overhead bar and a good grip with your hands.
+Pull-ups are simple because all you need is a stable overhead bar, (if you need one - check out our pull up bar range) and a good grip with your hands.
 But it is not as easy as it seems at first.
 If you want to get the full benefits from pull-ups, you need to pay attention to the grip.
 The way you place your hands greatly determines what muscles you will be using, how your body will be moving and the level of difficulty you will be facing.

 There are two main types of hand grips:

 This is the more traditional grip method.
 Stand and reach up to the overhead bar with both hands placed slightly beyond the width of your shoulders by a few inches.
 Turn your palms around so that they are facing forward.
 When you pull yourself up, your shoulders will be performing a powerful adduction movement: that is, flexing towards you, and making your upper arms move towards your sides.
 This is really good for shoulder flexibility as well as muscle toning.
 And you will also be putting to work the large wing-like back muscles known as latissimus dorsi.

 In this mode, your hands must grip the overhead bar exactly at shoulder level, with your palms facing forward the same way as in the wide grip.
 The close grip forces your upper arms to move behind you and your shoulders to extend.
 With the close grip you will also work on the latissimus dorsi, but there will be a big contribution from the large front chest muscles, the pectoralis major, and the biceps

 Another version of the close grip is where your palms are facing you (otherwise known as chin-ups).
 The latissimus dorsi will still be doing most of the work, but this time the biceps will be more involved.